Karma-vibhanga, Deeds and their Results

 We may read this as the teachers under the pavilion are expounding true Dharma.
 One of them is holding a palm-leaf book and shows his authority due to his teaching.
 Two laymen listen while sat under the tree.

-On the left the result is that he is again wise in the present life, and has a number of students who he is teaching.
-The result of teaching the wisdom teaching to have great wisdom when reborn.
+On the left the result is that he is again wise in the present life, and has a number of students whom he is teaching.
+The result of teaching the wisdom teaching is to have great wisdom again when reborn.

 81. Praising the Reciters of Dharma leads to Great Wisdom